k8thekat/GarlandToolsAPI_wrapper/README.md

 ## Usage

 All [GarlandTools] Endpoints are implemented in this API.
-Simply call them by their function name.
-Everything will be done for you: building the request, submitting the request, retrieving the answer and returning it to your call.
+Below is a table showing all endpoints and whether they have an _id_ and/or _all_ endpoint.
+An _id_ endpoint means there is a unique identifier that can be used to query information.
+Commonly an integer.
+However, there is also a `Job` enum and string endpoints.
+An _all_ endpoint simply returns all data of that endpoint in a massive JSON file, no id needed but requires more filtering.

 Most endpoints return a JSON which can be used as a `dict` in Python.
 In some cases a JSON of the `list` form or even a PNG is returned.